Checklist for canceling all Morris Classes

 Use this checklist if you are planning on leaving the University of Minnesota Morris for one semester or longer.
 You do not need to complete this checklist if you are leaving for a study abroad or National Student Exchange program.
 Until an official notice of cancellation is received in the Office of the Registrar, spaces in classes are reserved, and tuition and fees charges continue to accrue regardless of nonattendance.

-- Speak to a Financial Aid Counselor.
+- Speak to a Student One Stop Counselor.

 - Drop your classes.